intel-analytics/ipex-llm/docs/mddocs/Quickstart/npu_quickstart.md

-# Install IPEX-LLM on Windows with Intel NPU
+# Run IPEX-LLM on Intel NPU

-IPEX-LLM provides NPU support for LLM acceleration on Intel Core™ Ultra Processers (Series 2), and offers both Python and C++ API.
 This guide demonstrates:

 - How to install IPEX-LLM for Intel NPU on Intel Core™ Ultra Processers (Series 2)
 - Python and C++ APIs for running IPEX-LLM on Intel NPU

+> [!IMPORTANT]
+> IPEX-LLM currently only supports Windows on Intel NPU.

 ## Table of Contents